- Overview

 - Powerful and rugged field data logger

-- 12 differential (or 24 single ended) channels
+- 12 differential channels

 - Ideal for demanding research applications